Philosophy | CCE University of Sydney

 Back to Top

 Philosophy.
 Study the fundamental nature of knowledge, reality and existence.
 COVID-19 update: arrangement of our courses We are now delivering courses online and in-person.
 Please check the delivery format of each class before enrolling.
 Please note that course materials (excluding prescribed texts) are shared electronically within 48 hours of course commencement.
 Printing is not available.
-In this course, we will consider the literature of Dante and the role of sex and sin in...
+Hannah Arendt wrote some of the most profound philosophy of the twentieth century.
+Her work...
 [More]

 Back to Top